Luis Forero

-Luis Alejandro Forero Castillo (born 17 February 2002) is a Venezuelan footballer who plays as a goalkeeper for Venezuelan Primera División side Hermanos Colmenarez.
+Luis Alejandro Forero Castillo (born 17 February 2002) is a Venezuelan footballer who plays as a goalkeeper for Venezuelan Primera División side Inter de Barinas.

 Career

 Club career

 Forero is a product of Zamora.
 He sat on the bench for two games in the Venezuelan Primera División team of Zamora in March 2019, but never got his official debut.

 In 2020, he moved to Yaracuyanos.
 17-year old Forero got his official debut for the club on 8 February 2020 against Gran Valencia Maracay in the Primera División.

 In January 2022, Forero moved to fellow league club Hermanos Colmenarez.